The day the biggest diamond was found – level 3

 Africa is a place where people can find really big diamonds.
 Something very special happened on January 25, 1905, at a diamond mine in South Africa.

 During a regular inspection at the mine about 6 meters underground, one man saw something very shiny in the wall above him.
 It was the largest diamond in the world.
-It weighted 0.6 kilograms.
+It weighed 0.6 kilograms.

 The diamond was bought by a local government in Africa, which decided to give the diamond to the king of Britain as a present.
 The king was worried that the diamond might be stolen in transit from Africa to London.
 He arranged to send an “official” diamond with many guards.
 However, the real diamond was sent in a simple box.